 Workload and credits

-The Summer school, in English language, foresees 8 hours/day of organized activities (debates, worshops, seminars, visits to local companies, excursion), plus preparation hours.
+The School, in English language, consists of 8 hours/day of organized activities (debates, worshops, seminars, visits to local companies, excursion), plus preparation hours.

 Travel costs are to be covered individually by participants.

 International Relations Division